On-site kitchen inspection

 The deliverable is a polished PDF — cover page, executive summary, system-by-system findings with photos, severity classification, recommended order of operations, and a closing remediation scope.

 The report is built to circulate.
 Operators forward it to architects shaping the fit-out plan.
 Brokers use it during lease negotiation to support landlord credit asks.
 Insurers reference it when binding property coverage.
-It reads as a third-party compliance read, not a sales pitch.
+It reads as a third-party condition read, not a sales pitch.

 Inside the report